So, we were headed out to dinner on the day after Thanksgiving.

 Okay - I'm going to add an impressive anecdote from the book some day (whenever I find my copy). --> Finally!
 (March 2011) found some old notes I wrote after reading the book:

 p.
 27 March 7, 1741, a British ship leaves patagonia w/ holds already stinking of scruvy.
 Anson sailed the Centurion through the straits Le Mare, from Atlantic to Pacific Ocean.
 As he rounded tip of Cape Horn, a storm blew up from west - 48 days.
 Anson holds his latitude until he figures he's gone 200 miles westward.
-So finally Anson sails north and hits Tierra del Fuego
+So finally Anson sails north and hits Tierra del Fuego.

 Primary competition for using clocks to figure out longitude is using night skies.
 Position of moon in relation to stars at what time.
 A lot of progress in this line of work.
 Moon's position is tracked faithfully for years (Minimum would be 18 years).
 This works -->quadrant --> sextant --are instruments that use celestial bodies.
 But it's HARD to do these measurements, errors.